AIM Youth Journalism Initiative

 Eligibility Requirements:

-● Interest in news media (online, audio, video).
+● Interest in news media (online, audio, video) and local issues and stories.
 Journalism or media experience not required

-● Able to meet on site twice a week at the Arlington Cultural Affairs Building (Green Valley)
+● Able to meet in person for all classes throughout the program at the Arlington Cultural Affairs Building (Green Valley)

 ● We are specifically looking to build a diverse fellowship cohort that represents ALL of Arlington.
 We encourage teens of all backgrounds, identities, genders, and cultures to apply.
 (We define diversity broadly–think language/cultural/racial diversity, but also economic diversity, gender and neurodiversity, or even an unconventional life experience.)
-Special priority will be given to students from communities who have historically been underserved or underrepresented by mainstream media, or who speak a language other than English at home.
+Special priority will be given to students from communities who have historically been underserved or underrepresented by mainstream media, who speak a language other than English at home, or whose families were displaced from Green Valley or Halls Hill

 Questions, pitches, or just want to chat?
 Email [email protected].